pennysun3/VoiceOfPredictives/README.md

 ## Data Set Explained
 A dictionary of all variables of the original dataset can be found in Github - [Wiki page](https://github.com/pennysun3/VoiceOfPredictives/wiki).

+## Exploratory data analysis
+A brief EDA is done in [EDA] ().
+Overall, we have a clean, and balanced dataset.
+No missing values, no imputation needed.

+## Classification Models
+We have run a total of xx [classification modesl]().
+Among them, XGBoost performs the best with a classification accuracy of %.
+Since we are making classification between male versus female voices, we believe accruacy is a good metric for evaluation of the results.